-Head Coach: Cassie Kosiba (sixth season)
+Head Coach: Cassie Kosiba (seventh season)

 Cassie (Glasrud) Kosiba ’03 was tabbed the head coach at Carleton prior to the 2010-11 season.
 She returned to her alma mater after serving four years as an assistant coach at the NCAA Division I level, most recently spending two seasons as an assistant with the women’s basketball program at Long Island University’s (LIU) Brooklyn campus.
 She is the seventh coach in Carleton women’s basketball history, taking over the reins of the program from Tammy Metcalf-Filzen, who retired after the 2009-10 campaign after registering a 226-122 ledger in 13 seasons.